 Buttermilk is slow acting so it’s best to marinate chicken overnight, but a shorter period still provides some tenderizing.
 You need a minimum of 30 minutes.

 What you’ll need

 - Buttermilk – to tenderize the chicken.
 You can skip this step and still have a delicious 30 minute meal, but if you have time let them sit at least 30 minutes in some buttermilk.
-If you don’t have any, just add a tablespoon of lemon juice or vinegar to a cup of milk.

 - Chicken breasts – skinless and boneless.

 - Sun Dried Tomatoes – you can find these with the pickles and olives.
 Use the kind that are packed in oil.

 - Chicken broth and a little white wine – you can use all chicken broth if you prefer.

 - Cream – just a little to give it that awesome flavor.
 You can use half-and-half instead of heavy cream.